Deccani language: Growth

 In the early 16th century, the Bahmani Sultanate splintered into the Deccan Sultanates.
 These were also Persianate in culture, but were characterised by an affinity towards regional languages.
 They are largely responsible for the development of the Deccani literary tradition, which became concentrated at Golconda and Bijapur.
 Numerous Deccani poets were patronised in this time.
 According to Shaheen and Shahid, Golconda was the literary home of Asadullah Wajhi (author of Sab Ras), ibn-e-Nishati (Phulban), and Ghwasi (Tutinama).
 Bijapur played host to Hashmi Bijapuri, San‘ati, and Mohammed Nusrati over the years.

 The rulers themselves participated in these cultural developments.
-Muhammad Quli Qutb Shah of the Golconda Sultanate wrote poetry in Deccani, which was compiled into a Kulliyat.
+Muhammad Quli Qutb Shah of the Golconda Sultanate wrote poetry in Deccani, which was compiled into a kulliyyāt.
 It is widely considered to be the earliest Urdu poetry of a secular nature.
 Ibrahim Adil Shah II of the Bijapur Sultanate produced Kitab-e-Navras (Book of the Nine Rasas), a work of musical poetry written entirely in Deccani.
+The mathnawi Pem Nem was also compiled during his reign.

 Although the poets of this era were well-versed in Persian, they were characterised by a preference for indigenous cultures, and a drive to stay independent of esoteric language.
 As a result, the language they cultivated emphasised the Sanskritic roots of Deccani without overshadowing it, and borrowed from neighbouring languages (especially Marathi; Matthews states that Dravidian influence was much less).
 In this regard, Shaheen and Shahid note that literary Deccani has historically been very close to spoken Deccani, unlike the northern tradition that has always exhibited diglossia.
 Poet San'ati is a particular example of such conscious efforts to retain simplicity:

 As the language of court and culture, Persian nevertheless served as the model for poetic forms, and a good amount of Persian and Arabic vocabulary was present in the works of these writers.
 Hence Deccani attempted to strike a balance between Indian and Persian influences, though it did always retain mutual intelligibility with the northern Dehlavi.
 This contributed to the cultivation of a distinct Deccani identity, separate from the rulers from the north; many poets proudly extolled the Deccan region and its culture.

 Hence, Deccani experienced cultivation into a literary language under the Sultanates, alongside its usage as a common vernacular.
 It also continued to be used by saints and Sufis for preaching.
 However, the Sultanates did not use Deccani for official purposes, preferring the prestige language Persian as well as regional languages like Marathi, Kannada, and Telugu.